 - Teaching core courses during the summer term

-Beginning in their second year, students teach one course per semester for the Writing, Speaking, and Argument Program (WSAP).
+Beginning in their third year, students teach one course per semester for the Writing, Speaking, and Argument Program (WSAP).
 Each graduate instructor designs his or her own syllabus, reflecting their own passions, interests, and emerging expertise.
 Enrollment in writing courses is limited to 15 students.

 In addition to WSAP courses, advanced graduate students have the opportunity to teach courses within their fields of specialization through the Teaching Fellowship Program, the Susan B. Anthony Teaching Fellowship, and the department's summer school curriculum.